mcjauregui72/CNN_MedImageClassification/README.md

 Pre-trained models often generalize better to new tasks because they start with a solid understanding of basic features and patterns, which can help improve accuracy on the new task.
 Pre-training can be a powerful technique, especially when data are scarce or where training a model from scratch would be impractical given resource constraints.

-## Model adjustments and considerations for model compatibility
+## Adjustments and considerations for model compatibility

 To make our custom CNN and the pre-trained CNN compatible with each other for direct ensembling and transfer learning puposes, we made adjustments to the original ResNet50 model, and specified our custom CNN carefully.
 Note that we refer to our 'adjusted' ResNet50 model as our ResNet50-based model.